 Survey your project and see what kind of construction equipment you will need for the job.
 Depending on your budget and job specifications, you may need multiple pieces of equipment to execute everything you have planned.

-Once you know what equipment you’ll need, rent different machines and test them to make sure they’re correct for the job.
+Before committing to purchasing a piece of equipment, rent different machines and test them to make sure they’re correct for the job.
 You might require something you hadn’t thought of or find that a certain piece of equipment isn’t quite what you needed after all.
+With countless construction equipment suppliers and pieces of equipment to choose from, arming yourself with knowledge is key.
+Read reviews, talk to other construction pros to uncover valuable insights, and, when in doubt, rent equipment before purchasing for a trial run.